warewulf/warewulf-docs/about/introduction.rst

 Introduction
 ============

-Warewulf is an operating system provisioning system for Linux.
-It was created in 2001 to facilitate and scale the administration of HPC clusters in a way that allowed for simple, turn key solutions as well as support flexibility and configurability at scale.
+Warewulf is an operating system provisioning system for Linux that is designed to produce simple, turnkey HPC deployment solutions that maintain flexibility and configurability at scale.

-Since its initial release, Warewulf has become the most popular open source and vendor-agnostic provisioning system within the HPC ecosystem with worldwide adoption.
-Warewulf is known for its massive scalability and ease of use for stateless (disk optional) provisioning.
+Since its initial release in 2001, Warewulf has become the most popular open source and vendor-agnostic provisioning system within the global HPC community.
+Warewulf is known for its massive scalability and simple management of stateless (disk optional) provisioning.

-In a nutshell, node operating system images are containers.
-These containers are built into a bootable format called a "Virtual Node File System" (VNFS) image which is provisioned out to nodes at boot.
-The VNFS and kernel can be configured for any number of nodes which means you could have all of your nodes booting the exact same container VNFS image.
-The subtle differences in operating system configurations between the nodes are handled in "overlays".
+In a nutshell, cluster node operating system images are containers.
+These containers are built into a bootable format called a "Virtual Node File System" (VNFS) image which is provisioned out to nodes when they boot.
+A VNFS and kernel pair can be distributed to any number of nodes, which means you could have all of your nodes booting the exact same container VNFS image.
+To avoid the administrative headache of too many customized VNFS images, subtle differences between node operating system configurations are handled with "overlays".

 On boot, each node receives, in the following order: